DNS_Probe_Finished_NXDomain [5 Ways to Fix in 5 Minutes]

 Enter the Command

-4. Paste the above command or write it in the Command Prompt and then Press Enter.
+4. Paste the above command or write it in the Command Prompt, then Press Enter.

 5. The command will take just a few seconds to process, and then You will receive a Success Message after the process.

-6. Finally, Restart your Computer to make sure the Changes are saved.
+6. Finally, Restart your Computer to ensure the Changes are saved.

-After the Winsock Program has been reset, try surfing the internet using Google Chrome.
+After resetting the Winsock Program, try surfing the internet using Google Chrome.
 Also, the DNS_PROBE_FINISHED_NO_INTERNET error would have been fixed by now, and the message would have disappeared.

-Tip: If you are facing the same issue of DNS probe finished no internet issue on the mac then follow all these steps in your MAC by running the alternative command c:\ root netsh winsock reset.
+Tip: If you are facing the same issue of the DNS probe finished with no internet issue on the Mac, follow all these steps in your MAC by running the alternative command c:\ root netsh winsock reset.

 Using Command Prompt

-There are different Commands available to Flush the DNS settings or renew, or release, etc. Using these commands, the DNS_PROBE_FINISHED_NXDOMAIN error can be fixed in most cases.
-In case the first Method didn’t work, then you must try this.
-Here we have a few more essential commands including the one we mentioned earlier to Reset Winsock.
-These may help us resolve the DNS probe finished error on your chrome browser.
+There are different Commands available to Flush the DNS settings or renew, release, etc., Using these commands.
+The DNS_PROBE_FINISHED_NXDOMAIN error can be fixed in most cases.
+If the first Method didn’t work, you must try this.
+Here are a few more essential commands, including the one we mentioned earlier to Reset Winsock.
+These may help us resolve your Chrome browser’s DNS probe finished error.
 Follow the given easy steps to troubleshoot the error using the command prompt:

 Run Box